MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-pricing-scenarios.md

 |ROW Consumption Unit – Outbound –> PSTN outbound rate | $0.013 per minute|
 |Single Channel Mixed Audio Recording –> Recording rate| $0.004 per minute   |

-## Inbound: Customer calls from a mobile, call is escalated to a customer service representative from an IVR agent
+## Inbound: Customer calls from a mobile, call is escalated to a representative from an IVR agent

 Mae calls your Azure Communication Services US toll-free number from a mobile device.
 The call is routed to a Copilot Studio interactive voice response (IVR) bot.
 Mae interacts with the bot for two minutes.
 The bot escalates the call to a service representative, Matias.
 This call lasts eight minutes.